21st Division (Philippines): Guagua-Porac Line

 Understanding that all forces withdrawing into Bataan would mean congestion at the Layac Junction in Dinalupihan, Gen. Wainwright needed to buy time especially for the Southern Luzon Forces under Gen. George M. Parker.
 Thus the Guagua-Porac Line would play a critical role, where the 21st Division and 11th Division would have to provide delaying action against the Japanese advances.
-The Guagua-Porac line stretches around 16 kilometers on a norther-west to south-east line, with the having the steep Zambales Mountain Range on the left, and the right would be the Candaba Swamp.
+The Guagua-Porac line stretches around 16 kilometers on a north-west to south-east line, with the having the steep Zambales Mountain Range on the left, and the right would be the Candaba Swamp.
 The 21st Division would once more cover the left flank, 11th would be on the right, while remnants of the 26th Cavalry Regiment of the Philippine Scout and 192nd Tank Battalion under Maj.
 George N. Smythe would be designated as reserves behind the two main divisions at San Jose.

 Despite having the terrain to their advantage, the US and Filipino forces felt insecure given some units have only had a few weeks to train.
 It did not help that initial intelligence assessment outlined that both divisions were facing 120,000 Japanese units which had combat experience from the Second Sino-Japanese War.
 In reality, Gen. Homma only had half of that number, and some units were also tasting their first combat experience.

 Gen. Capinpin committed the 21st Infantry Regiment under Lt.
 Col. Valentin Velasco on the left flank at Porac covering Highway 74, while the 22nd Infantry Regiment under Lt.
 Col. Liberador Littaua would hold the right flank of the divisional lines at Santa Rita.
 The 23rd Infantry Regiment under Maj.
 Jose Agdamag was held in reserve 5 miles behind divisional lines.
 The 21st Field Artillery Regiment under Divisional Chief-of-Staff, Lt.
 Col. Nemesio Catalan, positioned behind the 21st Infantry Regiment's reserve 3rd Battalion, was to play a crucial role the following night.

 From his headquarters in Cabanatuan, Gen. Homma instructed a major assault against the Guagua-Porac Line on January 1, 1942.
 The Japanese initially sent a probing force from their 9th Detachment the following day, and from the initial skirmish they realized the weakness between the 21st and 22nd regimental lines.
 The 23rd Infantry Regiment in reserve was able to blunt the probing attack, and by night time the general staff were planning for a counter-attack.
 That evening, the Takahashi Detachments named after its commanding officer Lt.
 Col. Katsumi Takahashi, would muster a force greater than the 9th Detachment at Bamban and march towards Porac with the 8th Field Heavy Artillery Regiment.